 550 PBT (paper-based test) 213 CBT (computer-based test) 79 IBT (internet-based test)

 - Evidence of Financial Resources:

 - Provide an official bank letter indicating that you have or your sponsor(s) have an account with at least $29,000 USD.
 The letter must indicate that this money is to be used to support your studies in The United States (Your name must appear on the bank letter).

-- Please complete this Affidavit of Support form.
+- Please complete the following International Student Application Packet.
 It must accompany the official bank letter.

 ***We cannot process your application for your I-20 without all of this documentation